tatumizer/pigeon_map/README.md

 }
 ```

 Press CTRL/R to run it - generator will scan the file and generate another file here all @Prototypes are replaced by generated code.
-You file otherise may contain
+You file otherwise may contain
 any code you like - it will be copied into generated file as is (only @Prototypes get replaced)
-(Alternatiively, you can include generation logic in build.dart)
+(Alternatively,, you can include generation logic in build.dart)

 Please see more complex example in test/proto_media.dart.
 When you run this file, it generates test/media.dart.